 What do you need when you’re overwhelmed and stressed?

 Of course, practicing healthy self-care is easier said than done.
-It can feel like one more thing to do when you’re already exhausted or on-edge.
-And, for some, it can seem selfish to do something for themselves when a loved one is sick, or you can’t pay your rent, or our country is in crisis. however, self-care isn’t a luxury, it’s meeting a real need that you have.
+It can feel like one more thing to do when you’re already depleted.
+And, for some, it can feel selfish to do something for yourself when a loved one is sick, you can’t pay your rent, or our country is in crisis.
+However, self-care isn’t selfish, it’s essential to your emotional and physical health.

-The feeling of being overwhelmed or stressed is your mind and body telling you that something is wrong, that you need to attend to your needs and rebalance yourself.
+When you feel overwhelmed or stressed, your mind and body are telling you that something is wrong, that you need to attend to your needs and rebalance yourself.

 When you feel overwhelmed or stressed, what do you need?
 The answer will be different at different times, but you might need rest, emotional support, or to quiet your mind and stop worrying.
 Once you’ve identified what you need, you can figure out how to meet that need.
 For example, if you need rest, you might take a nap, or ask your partner to do the shopping so you can have a break, or you might call out sick from work.